tiancheng2000/MiceLoveRice/Readme.md

-# A Deep Learning Test Yard, based on Tensorflow2
+# A Deep Learning Test Yard (under construction, supports TF2 by now)

 ## Aims
 - Wraps _implementation_ details (esp. there are so many alternatives) so as to highlight DL domain concepts and workflows.